Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - Ignore warning about the current user not being an admin
 - Select destination location `D:\biocbuild\bbs-3.12-bioc\R`
 - Don't create a Start Menu Folder
-- Don't create a desktop or QuickLaunch shortcut
+- Don't create a desktop or Quick Launch shortcut

 #### Install BiocManager

-Start R (with `R\bin\R` from `D:\biocbuild\bbs-3.12-bioc`) and install
-BiocManager:
+In a PowerShell window, go to `D:\biocbuild\bbs-3.12-bioc` and start R:

+    cd D:\biocbuild\bbs-3.12-bioc
+    R\bin\R  # check version of R displayed by startup message

+Then from R:

     install.packages("BiocManager")

-Check that BiocManager is pointing at the correct version of Bioconductor:
+    ## Check that BiocManager is pointing at the correct version
+    ## of Bioconductor:

     library(BiocManager)  # This displays the version of Bioconductor
                           # that BiocManager is pointing at.